 Rewarding customers sounds straightforward.
 Give people points, offer a discount, say thank you.
-But behind every loyalty programme that actually moves the needle on retention and revenue, there is a deliberate customer loyalty rewards strategy: one that connects the right reward to the right person at the right moment.
+But behind every loyalty program that actually moves the needle on retention and revenue, there is a deliberate customer loyalty rewards strategy: one that connects the right reward to the right person at the right moment.

 Without that strategy, rewards become noise.
 Customers collect points they never redeem.
 Discounts train people to wait for offers rather than pay full price.
 And marketing budgets disappear into a scheme that looks busy but produces little measurable return.